ejasquith/kendal-chess-club/README.md

 Taking inspiration from the [St. Louis Chess Club](https://saintlouischessclub.org/), I have decided to use a mixture of serif and sans-serif fonts in my design.
 Headings will use the Merriweather font, while paragraph text will use Merriweather Sans.
 These two typefaces have been specifically designed to complement each other well.

+# Development Stage

+## Deviations from Planning

+- After many hours of research, I decided to scrap the idea of a dedicated "about us" page.
+A lot of the history of the club is unfortunately completely lost, and there simply wasn't enough information to fill a whole page - instead, I expanded on the about section on the home page slightly.

 # Credits

 - Screenshots in [COMPETITORS.md](docs/COMPETITORS.md) taken from: